CiscoAI/ml-bootcamp/README.md

     - 48x CPU cores, 460 GB memory, 4x [GTX1080](https://www.nvidia.com/en-in/geforce/products/10series/geforce-gtx-1080/) GPUs

 You can also try to ```ssh``` but you are not expected to have any valid accounts on these machines.
-As already mentioned __you are not expected to access these servers directly__.
+As already mentioned, __you are not expected to access these servers directly__.

 ### Step 2.
 Verify your kubernetes account